Fan-Yu-Hang/SeeLayer/README.md

 # SeeLayer

+2024Jun23 The drag is hard to execute in Electron, but i find a way to bypass.
+Double click is the location of text input, with the limitation of 8 textframe, you can delete and add new textframe to achieve drag effect.

 2024Jun22, Electron is so kind to me, I know how to dev by Electron Fiddle.
+I ask Qwen the whole day, get the reliable code and the SeeLayer is much closer.

 2024Jun16, first DEMO was built by a coder